house337-kim/EngineGameJam19/README.md

 - Try to minify & compress assets before uploading `tinypng assets -r -k <KEY>`
 - Use place holder assets as these will be swapped for the real assets

-- Keep all assets in the `constants.ts` as a json object, this makes it easier to load all images and can be referenced everywhere.
+- Keep all assets in the `objects.ts` as a json object, this makes it easier to load all images and can be referenced everywhere.
 - Save game status in `game-state.ts` ?
 - Keep all scenes under `src/scenes`
 - Try to create re-usable objects `e.g Character Sprites`